-- CuteZCute Bento Soy Sauce Case Container with Dropper, Animals — I don’t use these much anymore since I recycle the water enhancer bottles, but if you don’t have enhancer bottles to recycle, you can always use soy sauce containers.
+- Bento Soy Sauce Case Container set, Animals — I don’t use these much anymore since I recycle the water enhancer bottles, but if you don’t have enhancer bottles to recycle, you can always use soy sauce containers.

 - Pantry Elements Silicone Baking Cups – Set of 12 Reusable Cupcake Liners in Six Vibrant Colors in Storage Container – Muffin, Gelatin, Snacks, Frozen Treats, Ice Cream or Chocolate Shell-lined Dessert Molds – Great for Bento Lunch Boxes – BPA Free Food Grade Silicone Non-stick Bakeware – Vibrant Collection — Silicone cups or paper cups are great for keeping items from touching each other in the same compartment.
 I use these of packing homemade “lunchables”.
 I’ll put the cheese, meat, and crackers each in their own cup.

-- Bento Box Decoration Nori Cutter Punch Happy Face Set (Set of 3) — Use these to add cute faces to eggs, sausages, or rice balls.
-These can also be used to make animal noses and mouthes.
+- Bento Box Decoration Nori Cutter Punch Happy Face — The trio set that I have is no longer sold.
+The sinlge punch that is linked can be used in the same way.
+Use this to add cute faces to eggs, sausages, or rice balls.
+This can also be used to make animal noses and mouthes.
 You can punch faces out of nori (seaweed), thin cuts of meat, and cheese.
 I like to use it with only nori because they can be difficult to clean.

 - Bento Decoration – Food Picks (Animal) 15pcs — Use food picks to stack fruits, cheese, cubed meat, and more together.
 You can also use food picks to help support a themed lunch box….i.e. sea themed box could have dolphin picks or use Halloween picks for a spooktacular Halloween lunch.